sylhare/Type-on-Strap/README.md

 A file will be create following the format `yyyy-mm-dd-title-of-the-post.md` with default post attributes inside.
 Nothing will happen if the file exists already.

-### Git hooks
-Git hooks are provided in `hooks/`.
-The pre-commit hook, when enabled, will check for Gulp and gulpfile.js and auto-optimize assets every time you commit.

-To install the hook:

-`ln lib/hooks/pre-commit .git/hooks/pre-commit`

 ### Use as Ruby Gem 💎

 You can use Type-on-strap as a [gem](https://rubygems.org/gems/type-on-strap).